yog-it/VideoN/README.md

 This pre-release version of VideoN is a work in progress and is not yet ready for production use.
 Feel free to download the NuGet package and install it into your non-production sites and applications.

-Help us build this Open Source streaming video player for Oqtane.

-* Please report any issues found.
-Instructions to reproduce the issue are always helpful.
-* If you're a developer you may help by fixing issues and adding features to the project.
-* Sponsorship is always welcome.

 To install, there are two methods.
 One by using the code base:

 1. Clone the repository into a directory at the same level as your Oqtane installation.